mcc85s/FightingEntropy/Records/readme.md

 So...?<br>
 Don't do it.<br>
-Wouldn't want anybody to suddenly HAPHAZARDLY SNEEZE around you...<br>
+Wouldn't want anybody to suddenly SNEEZE around you...<br>
-...whereby killing you, cause you tried to be a hero and (collect/review) evidence, right...?<br>
+...cause you just flat-out, tried to be a hero...<br>
+...one that was right smack dab in the middle of the process...<br>
+...of **(collecting/reviewing)** evidence.

+Well, at least, you WERE doin' that...
+...until SUDDENLY, one of the shadiest lookin' trollmeisters that ever lived, noticed that you were doin' that...?<br>
+And that's when you heard that <i>final</i> "ah-choo"...<br>
+Ya got cleaned out while they were reachin' for a Kleenex.

 Nah.<br>
+Nobody wants that.<br>
 Not at all.

-**Don't try to be a hero or anything like that, and (collect/review) evidence...**<br>
+**So, don't try to be a hero or anything like that, and (collect/review) evidence...**<br>
 I'm being totally serious right now.<br>
 There is absolutely NO WAY AT ALL...<br>
 ...that I'm using reverse psychology right now.<br>
 Not at all.

 Oh wait...<br>
-Yeah, there IS a way that I'm using reverse psychology right now.<br>
+Yeah, there IS a way that I'm using reverse psychology right now, cause all that shit is pretty stupid.<br>
-Cause I'm flat-out, admitting right here and now...<br>
+And, cause I'm flat-out, admitting right here and now...<br>
 I'm making quite an extensive use of **REVERSE PSYCHOLOGY**.<br>
 Right now.